EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 ## Licensing
 Feel free to redistribute or modify these scripts but be mindful of the fact that we **do not** own any rights to the data or the server query methods.

-If you choose to integrate these scripts with the flirt application code, please adhere to licensing guidelines for thier application found [here](https://github.com/ecohealthalliance/flirt).
+If you choose to integrate these scripts with the flirt application code, please adhere to licensing guidelines for their application found [here](https://github.com/ecohealthalliance/flirt).
 Contact the application owners to know about data usage limitations.